Dangerous Goods Declaration

 Q. Do I need to apply for a Conveyance Permit (For Class 1 Dangerous Goods) from the Marine Department for conveyance of pyrotechnic special effect materials (PSEM) in Hong Kong waters?

 A. You do not need a Conveyance Permit (For Class 1 Dangerous Goods) for such purpose.
 However, PSEM used for producing entertainment special effects are regulated under the Entertainment Special Effects Ordinance, Cap.
-560. So, for conveyance of PSEM in Hong Kong waters, a Conveyance Permit is required from the Create Hong Kong.
+560. So, for conveyance of PSEM in Hong Kong waters, a Conveyance Permit is required from the Cultural and Creative Industries Development Agency (CCIDA).

 Q. Do I need to declare the distress signals of a ship?